tcsatc/V-ALIGN/README.md

 - this will create an output file graph.adj.fvs

 step 2. ./valign -g graph.adj -v graph.adj.fvs -x query.in -o output.txt -dot mydots
-- Algnement outputs in output.txt and the .dot files are present in mydots folder.
+- alignment outputs in output.txt and the .dot files are present in mydots folder.